syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/030_Filters/README.md

 ---
 title: Filters
 id: adm-log-filters
+description: >-
+	The following sections describe how to select and filter log messages in {{ site.product.short_name }}.
 ---

-The following sections describe how to select and filter log messages.

 - Using filters describes how to configure and use filters.